Barcelona Track Guide

 Circuit de Catalunya ticket lowdown: things to note

-By far and away the most popular and highly sought after spot at Circuit de Catalunya is Grandstand G. Thousands of fans pack into section, creating a fantastic atmosphere on race day itself.
+In normal circumstances, by far and away the most popular and highly sought after spot at Circuit de Catalunya is Grandstand G. Thousands of fans pack into section, creating a fantastic atmosphere on race day itself.